Last Updated on 21st November 2022 by Sophie Nadeau

-Mulled wine, mince pies and plenty of local produce for sale… It can only be the Exeter Christmas Market, an annual festive tradition in the Devonian capital.
-And this year, for the first time ever, the market has been organised by the Cathedral, meaning that a real emphasis has been placed on promoting local businesses from Exeter and other places around South West England.
+Mulled wine, mince pies and plenty of local produce for sale… It can only be the Exeter Christmas Market, an annual festive tradition which is held in the heart of the Devonian capital.
+The Devonian market is now organised by the Cathedral, meaning that a real emphasis has been placed on promoting local businesses from Exeter and other places around South West England.

-Home to plenty of Harry Potter inspiration, a quirky museum and oodles of Roman history, Exeter has been inhabited for thousands of years.
-The city lies along the River Exe and has a population of just under 130,000- making it perfect for a weekend getaway.
-One of its oldest buildings is Exeter Cathedral, which dates all the way back to the 12th-Century and is the location for the annual Christmas Market.
+Home to plenty of Harry Potter inspiration, a quirky and award-winning museum and a surprising amount of Roman history, Exeter has been inhabited for thousands of years.
+The city of Exeter lies along the River Exe and has a population of just under 130,000- making it perfect for a weekend getaway.

 Exeter Christmas Market: Feeling festive in Devon